hirshant-sharma/hirshant-sharma/README.md

 - 🤔 I’m looking for help with senior Devops for Improving my skill's
 - 💬 Ask me about Automation and containerized application
 - 📫 How to reach me: hirshantsh@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/him/his
-- ⚡ Fun fact: i am lazy but smart.<br>
+- ⚡ Fun fact: I am lazy but smart.<br>

 ## 🌐 Socials: